Employment Visa: Everything You Need to Know

 - Immigrant Investors are persons who will invest $500,000 to $1 million in a job-creating enterprise that employs at least 10 full-time U.S. workers.
 Their yearly numerical limit is 140,000 for principals and their dependents.

 In addition to the yearly numerical limit on the amount of employment-based immigrant visas, every country is limited to 7 percent of the worldwide level of United States immigrant admissions, otherwise known as per-country limits.
 For some employment-based preference categories, there are backlogs for petitions for people born in certain countries that have high annual levels, such as China, India, Mexico, and the Philippines.

 When Can You Apply for an Irish Employment Visa?

 You can apply for an employment (Permits etc.) visa after you have obtained your employment permit from the Department of Jobs, Enterprise & Innovation (DJEI).
 There are different types of employment permits issued by DJEI including Critical Skills Employment Permits and Work Permit.
-Employment visa applications can be submitted up to 3 months before date of travel to Ireland.
-If visiting another state prior to travelling to Ireland, a relevant visa for that state must be present in your passport before applying for an Irish visa.
+Employment visa applications can be submitted up to three months before date of travel to Ireland.
+If visiting another state prior to traveling to Ireland, a relevant visa for that state must be present in your passport before applying for an Irish visa.

 How to Apply for an Irish Employment Visa